What’s the Difference Between Single-Stage & Two-Stage Furnaces?

 What is two-stage heating?

 Unlike a single-stage heating unit, a two-stage furnace offers two levels of heating output: high for frigid temperatures and low for milder temps.
-80 percent of the time, the lower setting is sufficient for most Vancouver and Portland home heating needs.
+80 percent of the time, the lower setting is sufficient for most Portland home heating needs.
 This beneficial feature, unique to two-stage furnaces, gives homeowners the flexibility to run their furnace at a lower setting during the warmer parts of the day, which can reduce heating costs.

 How does two-stage heating work?